praveenscience/FinalYear-Project-Ideas/README.md

 * Awesome Cook App
   > The app where you can put already avaliable ingredients at your home and it will provide you with variety of meals you can cook with them.

+## React Native

+* Book Rating/Review App (similar to IMDB but for books)
+  > We can search about a book (google books/goodreads API) get info about it, with addition of backend we can make a 'TO-READ'/favourites list.

 ## AI/ML

 * Chatbot for Healthcare Management